 Digital health literacy.
 Health Literacy Survey Switzerland 2019-21 (factsheet):

 Navigational health literacy.
 Health Literacy Survey Switzerland 2019-21 (factsheet):

 Swiss Health Literacy Survey 2019-21

 Switzerland participated in an international survey on the health literacy of its population.
 This survey took place simultaneously in other countries of the WHO Europe region.
 The results were published in the form of a national report.
 They are also designed to serve as the basis for future measures.

-German with integrated summaries in English, French and Italian.
+Report in German with updated recommendations and with integrated summary in English, French and Italian.

 Health Literacy Survey Switzerland 2019-21: the results have been presented and discussed for the first time in a webinar on 10 September 2021.